Zimbra-Community/zimbra-foss-2fa/README.md

 The installation takes around 1GB of space.

 ### Installing
 If you have a single server Zimbra running on CentOS or Ubuntu AND you want to use Zimbra's internal LDAP to store usernames and password you can use the automated installer.
+Tested on CentOS 7 and Ubuntu 16.04.4 LTS.

     wget https://raw.githubusercontent.com/Zimbra-Community/zimbra-foss-2fa/master/2fa-installer.sh -O /tmp/2fa-installer.sh
     chmod +rx /tmp/2fa-installer.sh